adCenter -

 AMP -

 An acronym for the Google-backed Accelerated Mobile Pages Project was announced by Google in October 2015.
-It was designed as an open-source initiative for publishers to create content that loads quickly on mobile devices.
+It was designed as an open-source initiative for publishers to create content that loads quickly on mobile devices, as most of the standard page-building techniques from before this time were built primarily for desktop browsing.
 AMP consists of three parts: AMP HTML, AMP JS & Google AMP Cache.
-For more information see the AMP Project website.
+As things currently stand,

 Cascading Style Sheet (CSS) -

-Defines how HTML elements such as layout, colors, & fonts will be displayed.
-External style sheets can be stored in CSS files which allow for faster loading pages, smaller file sizes, and other benefits for visitors, search engines, and designers.
+HTML elements such as layout, colors, & fonts will be displayed.
+External style sheets can be stored in CSS files, which allows for faster loading pages, smaller file sizes, and other benefits for visitors,

 Cloaking -

-Showing a search engine spider or bot one version of a Web page and a different version to the end user.
+search engine spider or bot one version of a Web page and a different version to the end user.
 Several search engines have explicit rules against unapproved cloaking.
-Those violating these guidelines may find their pages penalized or banned from a search engine’s index.
-As for approved cloaking, this generally only happens with search engines that offer a paid inclusion program.
-Anyone offering cloaking services should be able to demonstrate explicit approval from a search engine for what it is they intend to do.
+Those violating these guidelines may find their pages penalized or banned from a search engine’s

 Content Management System -

 Content Management Systems (CMS) allow website owners to make text and picture changes to their websites without specialized programming knowledge of software like Adobe Dreamweaver or Microsoft FrontPage.
 Content Management Systems can be edited by anyone with basic word knowledge via an internet connection.
-No need for length or costly web development contracts or need to wait on someone outside your company to make changes.
-CMS examples include WordPress, Drupal, and Joomla.
+Templates within the CMS allow common pages, like blogs and service pages, to be replicated without the need to code a similar page.
+There is no need for length or costly web development contracts or the need to wait on someone outside your company to make changes.
+CMS examples include

 CSS -

-CSS – short for Cascading Style Sheet
+CSS – short for Cascading Style Sheet.
+CSS plays a vital role in digital marketing, particularly in

 Customer Relationship Management (CRM) -

 Software solutions that help enterprise businesses manage customer relationships in an organized way.
-An example of a CRM would be a database containing detailed customer information that management and salespeople can reference in order to match customer needs with products, inform customers of service requirements, etc.
+An example of a CRM would be a database containing detailed customer information that management and salespeople can reference in order to match customer needs with products, inform customers of service requirements, etc. The information contained within the CRM can be valuable for

 Domain Name -

 A website’s main address.
-Direct Online Marketing™’s domain is directom.com.
+Direct Online Marketing™’s domain is

 Doorway Page -

-A Web page created to rank well in a search engine’s organic listings (non-paid) and delivers very little information to those viewing it.
+organic listings (non-paid) and delivers very little information to those viewing it.
 Instead, visitors will often only see a brief call to action (i.e., “Click Here to Enter”), or they may be automatically propelled past the doorway page.
 With cloaking, they may never see the doorway page at all.
-Several search engines have guidelines against doorway pages, though they are more commonly allowed through paid inclusion programs.
-Also referred to as bridge pages, gateway pages and jump pages and not to be confused with Landing Pages.
+Several search engines have guidelines against doorway pages, though they are more commonly allowed through

 Growth Hacking -

-Growth hacking is a highly efficient way to increase customer acquistion using the most effective tactics available to engage a specifc buyer persona.
-Typically deployed in the “Software as a Service” industry or startup environments, growth hacking often involves multiple marketing strategies and nimble product development practices to create a solution that rapidly scales the user base of a product/service.
-SEO, PPC, social media advertising and retargeting can all be core components of a growth hacking strategy, based on the goals of the business.
+Software as a Service” industry or startup environments, growth hacking often involves multiple marketing strategies and nimble product development practices to create a solution that rapidly scales the user base of a product/service.

 HTML -

-HyperText Markup Language, the programming language used in websites.
-Developers use other languages that can be read and understood by HTML to expand what they can do on the Web.
+Javascript, that can be read and understood by HTML to expand what they can do on the Web.
+Understanding how this code is built and understood is a key facet of

 JavaScript -